 Technical and Installation services required

 30 TCSM slots are available in the machine for quick installation of the new collimators.
-Slots support and services, including cabling.
-Only the cables from the cable trays on the tunnel wall and the collimator support .
+Slots are already equipped with supports and services, including cabling.
+Only the cables from the cable trays on the tunnel wall and the collimator support need to be pulled.
+Some slots are being prepared during LS1 as part of the system consolidation.

-Note however that the present TCSM slot cabling does not include cables for the new BPM pick-upsbeen added to the design after the TCSM slots.
+Note however that the present TCSM slot cabling does not include cables for the new BPM pick-ups, which have been added to the design after the initial preparation of the TCSM slots.
+This must be foreseen.

-If it is proven that the present Carbon-based secondary collimators needed (e.g. if the TCSPM material choice is compatible with the updated failure scenarios at injection), the presently occupied TCSG slots might .
-The removal of the highly radioactive TCSG’s after the LHC Run 1 and Run 2 operation could be advantageous in terms of doses to personnel.
+If it is proven that the present Carbon-based secondary collimators will not be needed anymore in the HL-LHC era (e.g. if the TCSPM material choice is compatible with the updated failure scenarios at injection), the presently occupied TCSG slots might be freed.
+The removal of the highly radioactive TCSG’s after the LHC Run 1 and Run 2 operation could be advantageous in terms of doses to personnel for future tunnel interventions.

 Table 2: Technical services